shameekagarwal/shameekagarwal.github.io/_posts/2024-09-29-kubernetes-advanced.md

 - to delete all of this, we can now click on "delete all traffic routing" from the same actions dropdown (look at the dropdown options in the image above)
 - for kiali to be able to identify our different applications effectively, we need to add the label of `app` to our pods. then, kiali can identify our applications using the value we set for this label
 - `version` is another useful label we can add to our pods to make the kiali ui appear better
-- we use both these labels are used to effectively manage [canary releases](#traffic-management)
+- we use both these labels to manage [canary releases](#traffic-management) effectively
 - kiali can also do validations for us i.e. spot errors in our istio configuration. e.g. if we make a typo in the service name, we would be able to run kubectl apply successfully, because it is syntactically valid, but kiali will identify and flag this for us, visible in the istio config tab

 ### Telemetry - Jaeger